multiplanetaryhomestead/manifesto/README.md

 ## Preamble

-The purpose of this manifesto is to establish a core set of principles to guide the development of fundamental tools needed to construct (space-faring) permaculture homesteads (eco-homes or eco-villages) as a means to eliminate artificial scarcity.
+The purpose of this manifesto is to establish a core set of principles to guide the development of fundamental tools needed to construct (space-faring) permaculture homesteads (eco-homes or eco-villages) as a means to eliminate artificial scarcity of basic needs - i.e., enable a post-scarcity economy.

 ## Principles of a Solarpunk Multiplanetary Homestead